 Animal Rights organizations, including the Humane Society of the U.S. (HSUS), ASPCA, Farm Sanctuary, PETA, Animal Legal Defense Fund (ALDF) and others, are growing rapidly and receive huge media-induced donations, frequently from pet-owning citizens who mistakenly believe the money goes to helping homeless animals.
 Nearly one-half of the U.S. House of Representatives and over one-third of the U.S. Senate consist of predictable AR voters, endorsed by the well-funded coalition, Humane Society Legislative Fund, and various Political Action Committees.

 Misguided members of Congress working with these groups introduce onerous bills annually under the guise of animal welfare.
 A 2003 House animal rights bill would have superseded all existing state bear hunting regulations.
 Federal abrogation of any state's wildlife department's rulemaking authority cannot be tolerated.
 In September 2006, against the recommendation of its Agriculture Committee, the U.S. House passed the Horse Slaughter Prevention Act, placing emotion ahead of animal welfare and public health, and setting dangerous precedents of Federal interference in animal owners' end-of-life decisions for a livestock species.
 "PAWS", a so-called “puppy protection bill” introduced in 2005 under the guise of regulating "commercial facilities," would have placed impossible federal restrictions on hundreds of thousands of responsible home pet breeders, rescuers and hunting dog owners.
-A 2012 bill would have set a precedent for federal control over the management of livestock by establishing cage standards for egg-laying hens.
+Bills introduced in 2012 and 2013 would have set a precedent for federal control over the management of livestock by establishing cage standards for egg-laying hens.

 Branches of these national lobbying groups are also active in every state legislature.
 Influenced legislators sponsor outrageous bills calling for mandatory spay-neuter programs, animal abuser registries, bear hunting bans, and restrictive livestock husbandry standards.